Tip #60: Koosh Balls: Haptic Engagement

 There are actually three different sizes of Koosh: mini (the size of a lemon), cosmic (the size of an orange), and mondo (the size of a grapefruit).
 I personally prefer the cosmic Koosh.
 The mini seem too small.
 The mondo are heavy enough to bean someone if they’re thrown with too much enthusiasm!

 Koosh balls add instant color and energy to a training room.
 They are easily portable and relatively inexpensive.
-You just have to remember to check under all of the tables in the training room at the end of the day.
+Just remember to check under all of the tables in the training room at the end of the day.
 You don’t want to miss any that have fallen on the floor!

 You can sometimes find Koosh balls at stores such as Target, Shopko, or Toys R Us.
 If not, a search on the internet will give you many options.